 Viñales Valley, in far western Cuba, exhibits an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops that rise nearly 1,000 ft.
 The valley is home to an original culture who once worked the tobacco plantations.

-Viñales Valley (Valle de Viñales) in the Sierra de los Organos near the western end of the island of Cuba is an outstanding karst landscape encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).
+The Viñales Valley (Valle de Viñales), in the Sierra de los Organos near the western end of the island of Cuba, exhibits an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).

 The valley is a karstic depression of about 132 sq km (51 sq mi), located in the Sierra de los Órganos mountains (part of Guaniguanico range), just north of Viñales in the Pinar del Río Province.

 Colonized at the beginning of the 19th century, the valley has fertile soil and a climate conducive to the development of stock-raising and the cultivation of fodder and food crops.

 Tobacco and other crops are cultivated on the bottom of the valley, mostly by traditional agriculture techniques.
 Traditional methods of agriculture have survived largely unchanged on this plain for several centuries, particularly for growing tobacco.

 Many caves dot the surrounding hill faces (Cueva del Indio, Cueva de José Miguel).
 The conspicuous limestone cliffs rising like islands from the bottom of the valley are called mogotes.
 They can be up to 300 m (984 ft) tall.

 The quality of this cultural landscape is enhanced by the vernacular architecture of its farms and villages, where a rich multi-cultural society survives.
 Its architecture, crafts and music illustrate the cultural development of Cuba and the islands of the Caribbean.